-So it is always a good idea to reassess the plan you had in mind and reflect on what you had built.
+It is always a good idea to reassess the plan you had in mind and reflect on what you had built.
 That will help you guide to the next steps in your planning in your roadmap.

 The roadmap I'm talking about is more of a digital analytics maturity line rather than an advancement of data practice or usage of tools.
 So please note that this is not about metrics framework stuff.

 Something web engineers or people responsible for tracking implementation would be interested in.

-Why do I say that?
-Because according to eConsulancy’s research, many of their data indicate many businesses challenge trying to get insights and value out of typical analytics challenges observed from the early phases of my roadmap.
+The research indicates many businesses have a challenge trying to get insights and value out of typical analytics, where solving that is a focus from the early phases of my roadmap.

-Close to or over 40% of the skills gap are coming from:
+Other research also shows over 40% of the skills gap are coming from: